TylerRajotte/PyTex2PDF/readme.md

 Instruction for myself when I need to update this.

 Probably have to have some dependancies installed for it to work maybe vcpkg takes care of this, IDK...
+I think pkgconfig was needed.
+Using pkgconfiglite on chocolatey

 Python version need to be updated in the pip file